"All you really need to homeschool is love and a library card!" -- Author Unknown

 The Importance of Story Time by Barbara Reyhmeyer

 Covering Library Skills is a requirement for homeschooling families in Maine.
 After many years of being asked how to meet this requirement, HOME developed a unit study to help families with the task.
-That unit study is now available in a PDF file/ebook, and will soon be available in a printed book that will be available from the HOME Office or Amazon.com.
-Until then, paper copies can be obtained from the HOME Office.
-Details on how to order can be found on the Unit Study page of our website by clicking here.
+Formats and ordering details can be found on the Unit Study page of our website.

 This unit study can be used once, or over and over, depending on the age and ability level of the student.
 It can be used by itself, or as an addition to other resources.
 It is designed to be flexible, and to help families get started in developing skills in their students that will foster a life-long love of libraries and learning.